iftikharuddin/security-course/Euler/Lite-Paper.md

 - **Benefits for the DAO:** By using Fee Flow, the DAO can acquire assets or synthetic assets, which can create demand and help stabilize Euler's ecosystem.
 - **Vault Creator Involvement:** In Euler v2, creators of vaults can set fees.
 This allows them to earn passive income while also sharing a portion of the fees with the Euler DAO in a decentralized and efficient manner.
 - **Innovation:** This approach allows the DAO to convert fees from different assets into a single, accumulated token, making fee management more streamlined and effective.

+**Free Market Liquidations:**
+- **What It Is:** Free Market Liquidations is a feature in Euler v2 that allows advanced vault creators to customize how assets are liquidated when needed.
+- **Standard Option:** As a default option, Euler v2 includes a liquidation process called the reverse Dutch auction, which was first introduced in Euler v1.
+- **How It Works:** In this process, when assets need to be liquidated (sold off), a reverse auction is held.
+This means the price starts high and decreases over time.
+It's designed to be fair and efficient.
+- **Benefits:** This process was well-liked by users in Euler v1 because it offered low bonuses for those who help with liquidations, making it cheaper compared to other DeFi lending platforms.
+This helps protect both borrowers and lenders by ensuring the stability of the lending pools.
+- **Protection for Borrowers:** Lower bonuses mean borrowers don't have to pay as much to bots (MEV bots) during liquidations, which is beneficial for them.
+- **Overall Goal:** The goal is to ensure that the lending system remains stable and fair for everyone involved, promoting trust and reliability within the Euler ecosystem.